A two-week driving holiday along Australia's beautiful East Coast

 The penultimate stop on your coastal self-drive is the town of Byron Bay.
 A bohemian atmosphere pervades this laid back community, known for its New-Age philosophies, deeply ingrained surf culture, spectacular white-sand beach and Cape Byron, Australia's most easterly point.
 It is also emerging as a gourmet haven for foodies and there are a multitude of superb cafes and restaurants to choose from in the town.

 Take time to explore, perhaps try your hand at surfing with surf lesson or hop in a sea kayak for a paddle with dolphins but also just stop and relax, soak up the laid back vibe and enjoy the glorious beaches.
+Breakfast is included on day 11 for our Deluxe option.

 Stay: Lord Byron Resort (Standard)